Getting cold because you’re getting error code 270 from your Lennox® furnace?

 Trust the Experts at Bob Brown Service Experts

 When you need Expert furnace repair, you can rely on our highly skilled technicians at Bob Brown Service Experts.
-We’ll correct your furnace and quickly get your heat working again.
+We’ll correct your furnace and quickly get your heat running again.

 Call us at 623-243-4517 or schedule an appointment online today.